 The graduate program in Communication at the University of Colorado Boulder is both highly rated and well respected.
 If you are interested in critical, engaged, or applied communication research, there is no better program in the United States to consider.

 The Department of Communication offers both the master of arts (MA) and doctor of philosophy (PhD) degrees, with areas of emphasis in Community and Social Interaction, Organizational Communication and Rhetoric and Culture.
 With a graduate student-to-faculty ratio of just 2:1, MA and PhD students craft personalized programs of study within or across areas of the department.
 Caring, individualized mentorship is a hallmark of graduate study in the department.

 Typically, MA and PhD students are supported throughout the academic year by teaching and research assistantships.
 Financial support is also available for conference travel, research projects, and, frequently, summer research and teaching.

 The Department of Communication is distinguished by a vibrant and convivial culture uniquely suited to graduate study.
-MA and PhD students add their voices by serving on most departmental committees.
-Colloquia, research lunches, and data sessions also provide regular opportunities to participate in cutting-edge scholarly exchange.
+MA and PhD students add their voices by serving on most departmental committees and the Communication Graduate Student Association.
+Colloquia, research lunches and data sessions also provide regular opportunities to participate in cutting-edge scholarly exchange.

 If you would like to join this extraordinary community, apply today to the Graduate Program in Communication!